Anticomonotonicity for Preference Axioms: The Natural Counterpart to Comonotonicity: Conclusion

 \section{Conclusion}

-This paper has provided a systematic study of antimonotonic restrictions of axioms for preference relations and functionals.
-Antimonotonicity is the natural counterpart to the well-known comonotonicity.
-We obtained many generalizations of classical theorems, for each showing where the most critical tests of axioms are.
-Those tests concern the cases with maximal possibilities for hedging.
-Our results highlight the asymmetry between antimonotonicity and comonotonicity.
-For ambiguity theories, antimonotonicity provides a tool for developing new theories.
+\noi This paper provides a systematic study of anticomonotonic restrictions of axioms for preference relations and functionals.
+Anticomonotonicity is the natural counterpart to the well-known comonotonicity.
+We obtained many generalizations of classical theorems, for each showing where the most critical tests are.
+These tests concern cases with maximal possibilities for hedging.
+Our results highlight the asymmetry between anticomonotonicity and comonotonicity.
+For ambiguity, anticomonotonicity can serve to bring new phenomena and models.